 The Investment Committee is responsible for assisting the Board in overseeing the PERA investment program.
-Specific responsibilities, as defined in the Governance Manual, include recommending to/advising the Board:
+Specific responsibilities, as defined in the Governance Manual, include:

-- " A written statement of investment philosophy for the fund - " A written statement of investment policy and any amendments thereto - " Strategies to achieve the investment goals and objectives of PERA - " New investment mandates - " Use of internal or external management for the investment mandates - " On any other investment matters and make recommendations for Board action when necessary - " Keep minutes of Investment Committee meetings and ensure the minutes are made available to Trustees
+- " Recommend to the Board written statements of investment policy and philosophy for the fund, and any amendments thereto.
+The statements shall be reviewed at least biennially - " Recommend to the Board strategies to achieve the investment goals and objectives of PERA - " Recommend to the Board new investment mandates - " Recommend to the Board the use of internal or external management for the investment mandates - " Advise the Board on any other investment matters and make recommendations for Board action when necessary - " Review and approving meeting minutes - " Report to the Board on its activities